Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Silverfurs definitely had an advantage, there.
 Sometimes they positively *exuded* poise.
 Fiin weren’t the type to be jealous, but he had to admit it would be nice sometimes to just…sit down and work.
 So, failing that: work up a good heavy lather in his pelt.
 They were planning the invasion of a second Hunter planet, after all. *Not* an undertaking to be done while fizzing with pent-up energy.
 They finished the evening with some fun sprinting work until they were panting and wobbly on their paws and hungry for food.

-“So, why Hell?”
+"So, why Hell?"
 Fiin asked.
 In matters of war planning, Vark and his staff were the ones to turn to: it fell to him, as Champion of Stoneback and Marshal of the Armed Forces, to consider their recommendations.

 Vark duck-nodded, and retrieved a tablet from his bag.
-“First, location.
+"First, location.
 That system was the  heart o’ their territory when the ring was there, an’ though they’ve spread out since, it’s still central to their warmaking power.
 Mordor’s more a kinda backwater, out on the fringe.
-A good beachhead, but it ain’t a stab in the heart.”
+A good beachhead, but it ain’t a stab in the heart."

 Fiin duck-nodded.
-“Second?”
+"Second?"

 Vark handed over the tablet.
-“Got some *juicy* intel from megalight drone fly-bys.
-Take a look at the atmospheric readings.”
+"Got some *juicy* intel from megalight drone fly-bys.
+Take a look at the atmospheric readings."

 The interestin’ thing about Hell was, it weren’t *nearly* as fucked as Mordor.
 The air on Hell was downright *clean,* or at least it had been before a fifty-thousand kilometer megastructure had come crashing down on it.
 Most of the dust in the air was just pulverized rock, not sulfur, or soot, or heavy metals.

 Which made a sick kinda sense: Mordor had been an industrial center, where the Hunters drove their slaves to strip their planet of its natural resources, with no concern for the environment.
 Hell, though?
 Hell was a glorified larder, or a game reserve.
 And even the Hunters preferred their meat clean and healthy.
 The poor beings let loose down there to live without tools or culture or education were about as well looked-after as a prized, pedigree naxas herd, except the veterinarian tended to *eat* the sick instead o’ healin’ them.

-“...Kinda fucked, but inside normal ranges,” he agreed, duck-nodding.
-“What about it?”
+"...Kinda fucked, but inside normal ranges," he agreed, duck-nodding.
+"What about it?"

-“The storms from the ring’s destruction finally died down to the point where the Hunters could land and start salvaging the big fucker.
+"The storms from the ring’s destruction finally died down to the point where the Hunters could land and start salvaging the big fucker.
 There’s a fuckuva lotta usable materials still in the big chunks o’ that thing that landed all over the planet.
 Useful tech, materials, you name it.
-An’ they’re *thirsty* for parts an’ pieces ‘ta keep their fleet goin’ right now.”
+An’ they’re *thirsty* for parts an’ pieces ‘ta keep their fleet goin’ right now."

 Vark took the tablet back, then swiped his claw across it.
-His lip curled in a small snarl as he noted the defenses. “...Now, it ain’t easy ‘ta assail, with that planetary shield up.”
+His lip curled in a small snarl as he noted the defenses. "...Now, it ain’t easy ‘ta assail, with that planetary shield up."

-“Don’t s’pose we got lucky or super smart an’ left any beacons in orbit?”
+"Don’t s’pose we got lucky or super smart an’ left any beacons in orbit?"

 Vark shook his head sadly.
-“They found ‘em all.
+"They found ‘em all.
 ‘Parently they ain’t as stealthy as we thought.
-Farthrow’s present an’ active too…”
+Farthrow’s present an’ active too…"

 Fiin could feel his tail flip thoughtfully from one side to the other.
-“Not easy ‘ta assail *at all,”* he decided.
-“How exactly’d we luck out an’ they ain’t got a system shield up?”
+"Not easy ‘ta assail *at all,"* he decided.
+"How exactly’d we luck out an’ they ain’t got a system shield up?"

-“Whitecrest thinks it’s ‘cuz they ain’t figgered out how to make ‘em, and they ain’t found any they can steal, neither...Or maybe our friend on the inside keeps popping ‘em.”
+"Whitecrest thinks it’s ‘cuz they ain’t figgered out how to make ‘em, and they ain’t found any they can steal, neither...Or maybe our friend on the inside keeps popping ‘em."

-“So how’re we plannin’ ‘ta get a clawhold at all?”
+"So how’re we plannin’ ‘ta get a clawhold at all?"

-“Well, ‘ya heard Daar.
+"Well, ‘ya heard Daar.
 Any option’s on the table, if it means denyin’ the Hunters any spoils from the Ring.
 Brute force is an option, but...not ideal, an’ not easy.
-Planetary shield can take a beatin’ like almost nothin’ else.”
+Planetary shield can take a beatin’ like almost nothin’ else."

-“Yeah.
-I got the not-so-subtle hint from him he’d rather avoid that…” Fiin chittered.
+"Yeah.
+I got the not-so-subtle hint from him he’d rather avoid that…" Fiin chittered.

 Vark flicked an ear.
-“Oh?
-Was that while he was smushing ‘yer head flat with his bicep?”
+"Oh?
+Was that while he was smushing ‘yer head flat with his bicep?"

-*“After* he’d proved it was in fact way bigger’n my head,” Fiin chittered, “An’ harder!
-Escaped his clutches, too.”
+*"After* he’d proved it was in fact way bigger’n my head," Fiin chittered, "An’ harder!
+Escaped his clutches, too."
 He shook out his pelt.
-“Anyway.
-He wants something less...expensive.”
+"Anyway.
+He wants something less...expensive."

-“He *let* you escape, don’t kid ‘yerself.
+"He *let* you escape, don’t kid ‘yerself.
 An’ I’d prefer not ‘ta waste all our strategic weaponry on it.
-Or whatever th’ *fuck* the Humans got that saved us all in the War…”
+Or whatever th’ *fuck* the Humans got that saved us all in the War…"

-“Agreed.
+"Agreed.
 So what we gotta do is think us up some kinda brilliant tail-pull an’ go back to Daar and say ‘see?
-We’re so smart *lookit us!’* And he’ll be all ‘my bestest!’ and then he’ll crush our spines like twigs in his most biggest hug and we’ll be dead before we have to actually pull it off.”
+We’re so smart *lookit us!’* And he’ll be all ‘my bestest!’ and then he’ll crush our spines like twigs in his most biggest hug and we’ll be dead before we have to actually pull it off."

 That got Vark chittering.
-“A brilliant plan! *Maybe* we should try an’ avoid the whole ‘hugged to death’ part, though.
-I like my spine!”
+"A brilliant plan! *Maybe* we should try an’ avoid the whole ‘hugged to death’ part, though.
+I like my spine!"

-“Well, if you insist…” Fiin chittered.
-“I take it you an’ your battle staff had an idea?”
+"Well, if you insist…" Fiin chittered.
+"I take it you an’ your battle staff had an idea?"

-“Yup.
-Needs some wrasslin’ ‘fore we can call it a plan, but it’s a start.”
+"Yup.
+Needs some wrasslin’ ‘fore we can call it a plan, but it’s a start."

-“Expected nothin’ less.
-Let’s hear it.”
+"Expected nothin’ less.
+Let’s hear it."

-“Whitecrest and One-Fang have been busy lil’ guys with their surveillance an’ whatnot.
+"Whitecrest and One-Fang have been busy lil’ guys with their surveillance an’ whatnot.
 They think the Hunters have fortified the planet itself damn well, so a direct assault ain’t gonna work even if we ain’t worryin’ ‘bout the planetary shield.
 Thing is, though?
-There’s still a *lotta* traffic flowin’ to an’ from the surface.”
+There’s still a *lotta* traffic flowin’ to an’ from the surface."

-“Orbital lift is a long an’ thin line o’ communication…” Fiin thumped his tail, as he caught the thread.
-“But they’re still behind the shield, so how does that help us?”
+"Orbital lift is a long an’ thin line o’ communication…" Fiin thumped his tail, as he caught the thread.
+"But they’re still behind the shield, so how does that help us?"

-“They’re jumpin’ ships in an’ outta the shield all the time.
+"They’re jumpin’ ships in an’ outta the shield all the time.
 Every jump out, a correspondin’ jump in.
 An’ from what the drones see, prob’ly got some arrays down on the surface, too.
 But it ain’t all goin’ ‘ta one place.
 Looks like instead o’ one big central hive, they’re scatterin’ it all over th’ place.
-Learned their lesson there.”
+Learned their lesson there."

-“I don’t think I like where this is goin’.”
+"I don’t think I like where this is goin’."

 Vark flicked an ear, acknowledging that caution, but forged ahead.
-“Ultimately we need to get something inside that bubble, or we need to smash a planetary shield.
+"Ultimately we need to get something inside that bubble, or we need to smash a planetary shield.
 I don’t think we can do that without the Human’s big Keeda trick, an’ I don’t think they wanna use it again.
-They only used it that one time when it was that or lose Gao.”
+They only used it that one time when it was that or lose Gao."

-“‘Kay.
-So the tail-pull here is, somehow, findin’ a way to sneak in,” Fiin duck-nodded.
+"‘Kay.
+So the tail-pull here is, somehow, findin’ a way to sneak in," Fiin duck-nodded.

-“Exactly.
+"Exactly.
 An’ all that salvage traffic is our best bet.
 They’re cartin’ a *lot* o’ salvaged material off Hell every day, and cartin’ a lot o’ supplies an’ equipment *onto* Hell goin’ the other way.
-Each such shipment is a weak point.”
+Each such shipment is a weak point."

- “So...stick a beacon on ‘em?
+ "So...stick a beacon on ‘em?
 Somethin’ like that?
-How wouldn’t they notice?”
+How wouldn’t they notice?"

-“Does a superfreighter notice a barnacle?
-Does a trash barge notice the vermin?”
+"Does a superfreighter notice a barnacle?
+Does a trash barge notice the vermin?"
 Vark swiped to a new slide, and showed Fiin the estimated traffic numbers and a day’s worth of surveillance.
 Over the sped-up course of that day, ships swarmed in and out of the planet’s atmosphere like angry insects.
-“This is a *big* operation, Champion, an’ Hunters don’t deign to manual labor.
-Their shipbreaker yard on the ring was totally automated, if you recall.”
+"This is a *big* operation, Champion, an’ Hunters don’t deign to manual labor.
+Their shipbreaker yard on the ring was totally automated, if you recall."

-“Hmm…” Fiin’s tail was thumping hard, now.
-“Tall order, even so.
+"Hmm…" Fiin’s tail was thumping hard, now.
+"Tall order, even so.
 An’ *risky.* Can’t let ‘em figger it out.
-An’ it sounds like we need some superscience spy-toys on our side.”
+An’ it sounds like we need some superscience spy-toys on our side."

-“Yup.
+"Yup.
 But what maybe ain’t so tall is if we can use the shipments to infiltrate.
 JETS, Whitecrest, somebody discreet an’ sneaky.
-If they can get on-world, take out the Farthrow, deploy beacons an’ Arrays…”
+If they can get on-world, take out the Farthrow, deploy beacons an’ Arrays…"

-“Some big *‘ifs’* there.”
+"Some big *‘ifs’* there."
 Fiin scratched the shaggy fur at his elbow.
-“But we’ve done that sorta sneaky before...an’ I sure as shit don’t have a better idea.”
+"But we’ve done that sorta sneaky before...an’ I sure as shit don’t have a better idea."

 Vark rumbled, and put the tablet away.
-“Like I said.
+"Like I said.
 Needs a lotta massagin’ ‘fore we got us an actual mission I’d be willin’ ‘ta commit some’a our best an’ most valuable men to.
-But it’s a crack in their armor, *yijao?* Somethin’ we can get our claws into.”
+But it’s a crack in their armor, *yijao?* Somethin’ we can get our claws into."

 Fiin duck-nodded.
-“An’ somethin’ we can start with.
+"An’ somethin’ we can start with.
 Get ‘yer staff to plannin’ while I shop it around with the Champions.
-Gonna need buy-in.”
+Gonna need buy-in."

-“An’ the Great Father’s gonna need Human buy-in, too.”
+"An’ the Great Father’s gonna need Human buy-in, too."

-“They’ll be full’a good ideas.
+"They’ll be full’a good ideas.
 Or they’ll shoot it down.
 Either way, yeah.
 Definitely want ‘em involved.
 Make sure SOR’s leadership is involved too.
-Ain’t no way this ain’t gonna happen without ‘em.”
+Ain’t no way this ain’t gonna happen without ‘em."

-“Yessir.
-Best git goin’ then.”
+"Yessir.
+Best git goin’ then."

 They hugged goodbye and gave each other a fond sniff, and parted ways.
 They had work to do.